In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 If you need help with the above, go here:

-If you can’t find your details, contact your hosting company
+If you can’t find your details, contact your web host

 If your WordPress database details are correct, proceed to the section below to continue troubleshooting the issue.

 WordPress has a built-in function that tries to repair issues with its database.
-To access this function, however, requires modifying your WordPress wp-config.php file.
+To access this function, however, requires adding a line of code to your WordPress wp-config.php file.

-If you are not comfortable editing files on your server, contact your hosting company or a professional WordPress tech support service provider to help you.
+If you are not comfortable editing files on your server, contact your hosting provider or a professional WordPress tech support service provider to help you.

 To access the WordPress database repair feature, open your wp-config.php file and add the line below to the end of your file …